ocean-tracking-network/node-manager-training/_episodes/04_workflow_gitlab_dbeaver.md

 ### Create Password

-Next you will be prompted to create a password for the file (if it is a new file) or enter the existing password if you are accessing an existing file.
-Ensure that you remember your password, as you will be using it every time you connect to the database through the Nodebooks.
+You will be prompted to create a password for the file (if it is a new file) or to enter the existing password if you are accessing an existing file.
+Ensure that you remember this password, as you will be using it every time you connect to the database through the Nodebooks.

 ### Create or Update Main Connections